Saturday, 20 August 2011

 Some thoughts on Montagu Slater, Gilbert Mabbott and historical fiction.

 Montagu Slater was a major literary figure inside and outside the British Communist Party.
 He was born into a working class family in 1902.
-At an early age he showed enough promise to win an important scholarship to Oxford.
+At an early age, he showed enough promise to win a prestigious scholarship to Oxford.

 Slater it must be said was a versatile writer who wrote many stage plays, reviews, and articles and edited theatre journals